 Chef & Owner

-Tom and his restaurants give back to the community by serving on the boards of Children of Bellevue, City Harvest and Wholesome Wave.
-He lives in New York with his wife, Lori Silverbush, and three sons.
-When he’s not in the kitchen, Tom can be found tending to his garden on the North Fork of Long Island or enjoying a day of fishing.
+He lives in Brooklyn with his wife Lori Silverbush and their three sons.
+When he’s not in the kitchen, Tom can be found tending to his garden on the North Fork of Long Island, enjoying a day of fishing or playing guitar.